 Where can you find the Kijkwijzer recommendation?

-The Kijkwijzer pictograms can be found not only in television listings magazines, but also in cinemas, film guides, film websites, advertisements, posters and on the packaging of DVDs and videos.
+The Kijkwijzer pictograms can be found not only in television listings magazines, but also in cinemas, film guides, film websites, advertisements, posters and on the packaging of DVDs.
 The pictograms are also shown at the beginning of a television programme.
-You will also always find the Kijkwijzer recommendation for a television programme on Text page 282.

 Broadcasting times on television

 In the case of television, the Kijkwijzer ages are linked to broadcast slots.
 Programmes with the classification All Ages, 6 and 9 years may be broadcast at any time of the day.
-Programmes with the classification 12 years may only be broadcast from 20.00 hours and those with the classification 16 years from 22.00 hours.
+Programmes with the classification 12, 14 and 16 years may only be broadcast from 20.00 hours until 06:00 in the morning, and those with the classification 18 years may only be aired after midnight.